 There are many different types of flares to choose.
 Some require a gun and are shot into the sky.
 Others are hand held and emit a red flame and you then wave it above your head.

 One high end flares device is a laser flare.
 A beam that can be seen day and night projects for up to 48 kilometres.
 They cost a pretty penny compared to simpler versions.

 Most survival knives are the same in function and appearance.
 Like Rambo's knife.
 They have long blades with jagged edges on one side and a hollow handle.
 Hidden inside the handle there is a small survival kit with matches, hooks and line, a compass, and sometimes much more.
 When buying a survival knife, you get what you pay for.
 A cheap knife will have a dull blade and it'll be brittle.

 It is a modern multi-tool that you cannot forget.
 It consists of two halves joined by a pair of tweezers in the centre.
 Usually they weigh 140-300 grams.
 Most come with a flat screwdriver, blades, a can opener, a bottle opener, scissors, and even more.

-If you'd like to read similar articles to The Best Survival Tools - Full List, we recommend you browse around our Recreational activities category.
+If you want to read similar articles to The Best Survival Tools - Full List, we recommend you visit our Recreational activities category.